 In a word: yes.
 And most people do.
 How much you should invest in employee stock options and company stock depends on your assets and risk tolerance.
 In general, don’t tie up more than 10% of your net worth in your employer’s stock.

-Holding too much of any one stock is a risk; and it is a risk that many investors actually choose to take, whether they intend to or not.
+Owning too much of any one company is a risk; and it is a risk that many investors actually choose to take, whether they intend to or not.
 This article has more on why putting too many eggs in one basket and over-investing in company stock can be a bad idea.

 Managing concentrated stock positions and how to diversify